lifenglsf/php_memcached_dll/README.md

     copy php-memcached.dll to you php extension directory

-    **notice:Note the version of PHP and thread safety whether or not**
+    **notice:Note the version of PHP and thread safety whether or not,enable igbinary extension**

     * memcached_support: